Excuse me, waiter, there's a starfish in my Chinese food.

 And yet, there’s no Chinese Restaurant HQ.

-What does you’re region taste like?
+What does your region taste like?

-You might imagine the smile on my face widen while watching this video, as near the end Jennifer mentions a derivitive of the Egg Roll that, you guessed it, has a Philly cheese steak inside.
+You might imagine the smile on my face widen while watching this video, as near the end Jennifer mentions a derivative of the Egg Roll that, you guessed it, has a Philly cheese steak inside.
 Originating in the city of brotherly love, the cheese steak egg roll has traveled to other regions of the US, usually by hand of someone who moved from Philadelphia to another city.

-Coworking: the Chinese food of the workplace
+What if Coworking is the Chinese food of the workplace?

-Cooking dinner for yourself is great but it gets old, so periodically you order takeout.
-You’ve got a favorite chinese food restaurant in your neighborhood.
-You may have tried a few other local spots, but this one has just the right flavor you like (and bonus, they deliver for free).
 When you travel to another city, and have a craving for…you guessed it, Chinese food, you won’t have to ask too many people to find out their favorite spot, and have a pretty good chance of it feeling…and tasting…just like that spot at home.
-They may not know your name when you walk in the door, but the familiarity is there all the same.

 What other lessons can Coworking learn from the decentralized empire of Chinese food restaurants?